-The Statistical Consulting Centre in the National Institute of Applied Statistics Research Australia and associated with the School of Mathematics and Applied Statistics provides postgraduate students and staff members of the University of Wollongong with statistical consulting assistance for research.
+The Statistical Consulting Centre in the National Institute of Applied Statistics Research Australia, School of Mathematics and Applied Statistics provides postgraduate students and staff members of the University of Wollongong with statistical consulting assistance for research.
 The service aims to improve the statistical content of research carried out by members of the University.
 Researchers from all disciplines may use the Centre.
 Priority is currently given to staff members and postgraduate students undertaking research for Doctor of Philosophy or Masters' degrees.
-The centre does not provide consulting support for honours students.

 How we can help

-It is important that University researchers consult the Centre at the beginning of their investigation, so that their research will include clear research hypotheses and well-designed data collection processes as these are basic to any analysis.
+It is important that University researchers consult the Centre at the beginning of their investigation so that their research will include clear research hypotheses and well-designed data collection processes.

 The assistance provided by the Statistical Consulting Centre includes advice on:

 - Designing questionnaires,

 Planning the data gathering process is crucial to research, and consulting with the Statistical Consulting Centre at this stage will reap the most reward.

 Currently, the Statistical Consulting Centre provides each University researcher with a free initial consultation.
 Up to ten hours per calendar year of consulting time maybe provided without charge if research funding is not available.
 When researchers require more consulting time or receive external funding, a service charge is necessary.